 PTA Communication Channels

-- PTA Bulletin Board: The PTA has a bulletin board in the front lobby of CRS (next to the library entrance) where you can post PTA information - please make sure to take your flyer or other materials down once the relevant timing has passed.
-Contact our Bulletin Board coordinator to arrange for your content to be posted.
+PTA Bulletin Board: The PTA has a bulletin board in the front lobby of CRS (next to the library entrance) where you can post PTA information - please make sure to take your flyer or other materials down once the relevant timing has passed.
+Contact our Bulletin Board coordinator to arrange for your content to be displayed.
+(Note: Use of the bulletin board is paused at this time due to COVID-19.)

-- Churchill Chatter (also known as 'News You Choose'): CRS mails its weekly newsletters on Wednesday afternoons.
+Churchill Chatter (also known as 'News You Choose'): CRS mails its weekly newsletters on Sunday evenings.
 PTA created content is included in the Chatter within the CRS PTA News section.
-For PTA sponsored events (example: Integrated Arts Assemblies), CRS will usually include a photo of the activity (taken by school staff).
+For PTA sponsored events (example: Integrated Arts Assemblies), CRS will usually include a photo of the activity (taken by school staff if during school hours, for events after hours or on weekends you should plan to supply a photo).
 Content includes a headline and short blurb (recommended 100-200 words).
+All PTA content must be sent to the Communications Committee - we will send in a consolidated request to CRS each Wednesday morning.

-- The Bobcat News (Morning & Afternoon PA Announcements): Short announcements for students (for example - letting them know about Martha's Table) can be submitted to the CRS Librarian.
+The Bobcat News (Morning & Afternoon PA Announcements): Short announcements for students (for example - letting them know about an event) can be submitted to the CRS Librarian.
 Submissions must be provided at least one week prior.
 Remember to keep these very brief and write your copy to appeal to students.

-- VIP (Very Important Papers): Each Wednesday, a yellow envelope is sent home with each student.
+VIP (Very Important Papers): Each Wednesday, an envelope is sent home with each student.
 Flyers for PTA activities can be included in these envelopes but must be provided in time for the VIP stuffers to include.
 See our VIP Flyer instructions for more details.
+(Note: VIPs are currently paused at this time.)

 How do I make a VIP flyer?
 How do I know how many copies to make?
 Find all your VIP instruction details here!